 WHY GRASSFED LAMB?

-Eat grass fed lamb for the environment if not for your health.
-Grasslands evolved with large herds of wild animals grazing and moving around constantly, therefore they need that animal impact.
+Eat grassfed lamb for the environment if not for your health.
+Grasslands evolved with large herds of wild animals grazing and moving around constantly, therefore, they need that animal impact.
 These herds no longer exist, but we can mimic their effects with grazing animals, like sheep and cattle.
 Stock-piled forage from the absence of grazing animals is not only a fire danger, but it also prevents new growth.
-The grazing and animal impact of ruminants fertilizes the land and improves water infiltration, promoting more diverse plants and perennial species that can sequester carbon.
-In the few years we have been rotationally grazing our property, we have seen our biodiversity increase with more birds, insects, and snakes, all contributing to the ecosystem.
+The animal impact of ruminants fertilizes the land and improves water infiltration and capacity, promoting soil fertility, diverse plants, and perennial species that can sequester carbon.
+Since we have been rotationally grazing our property, we have seen our biodiversity increase with more forage and wildlife, all contributing to a more resilient ecosystem.